 South Goa’s beaches are more secluded and rustic offering more tranquillity.
 I believe the beaches are more beautiful and the drives more scenic.
 South Goa is also home to Goa’s wildlife sanctuaries and forests.
 If you coming as a family to relax and soak up the sun then South Goa is ideal.
 Palolem Beach has beautiful beach huts to rent and there are a few bars which do get a bit lively but not as wild as North Goa.

 If you looking for accommodation in Goa then check out AirBNB, which offers some unique places to stay.

 You can plan a day trip to North Goa but I suggest hiring a driver for the day so you can relax and enjoy the drive.
 (It’s a long journey) If possible, try going on a Wednesday so you can visit Anjuna market and get some shopping done.

 If you planning on travelling around India and considering using a Train then read about Traveling India by Train

 3. Abundance of food

-You cant visit India and not try some of their traditional Indian food.
-If you enjoy seafood you are at the right place and you wont be disappointed.
+You can not visit India and not try some of their traditional Indian food.
+If you enjoy seafood you are in the right place and you won’t be disappointed.

 Goa is not short of restaurants.
-Most beach accommodation offer bars or restaurants where they will go out of their way to serve you what ever culinary experience that you are looking for.
-Ingredients are always fresh and you may even get to meet your dinner before hand.
+Most beach accommodation offer bars or restaurants where they will go out of their way to serve you with whatever culinary experience that you are looking for.
+Ingredients are always fresh and you may even get to meet your dinner beforehand.